exthosdev/exthos/README.md

   - `engine.onAny((eventName, eventObj) => {...})` - listens to all events geenrated by the engine and allows you to handle them at one place
 - Or, you could use the builtin default event handler using: `engine.useDefaultEventHandler()`
   - the default event hander prints all events on the console/stdout,
-  - stops the engine on receiving an "engine.fatal" event, and
   - stops the stream on receiving an "engineProcess.stream.error" event 5 times

 > As mention under [Logging](#logging), all events are also logged under `exthos:eventLog` namespace